-- I’m interested in understanding the regulation of astrocytes in the context of neurologic diseases, specifically those that involve CNS inflammation.
-To identify candidate regulators of astrocyte pathogenic activities we have developed novel screening platforms to uncover environmentally susceptible astrocyte pathways (Fig. 1a).
+Interested in understanding the regulation of astrocytes in the context of neurologic diseases, specifically those that involve CNS inflammation.
+To identify candidate regulators of astrocyte pathogenic activities as we have developed novel screening platforms to uncover environmentally susceptible astrocyte pathways (Fig. 1a).
 We utilize these screens in combination with genome-wide transcriptome profiling such as scRNA-seq (Fig. 1b) and other tools of our own design to understand how astrocytes can be controlled to modulate the pathogenesis of neurologic diseases, such as multiple sclerosis.

-- Since my PhD I have been fascinated by the crosstalk between immune cells.
-When I joined Quintana’s lab, I got very interested in the functional interaction between CNS resident cells in the context of neuroinflammation.
-In one of my projects, we have uncovered a novel pathway that mediates microglia and astrocytes crosstalk promoting their pathogenic activities during EAE, Eph receptor / signaling (Figure 1A).
+Fascinated by the crosstalk between immune cells and very interested in the functional interaction between CNS resident cells in the context of neuroinflammation.
+In one of the projects, we have uncovered a novel pathway that mediates microglia and astrocytes crosstalk promoting their pathogenic activities during EAE, Eph receptor / signaling (Figure 1A).
 When we disrupted the pathway we were able to ameliorate the disease (Figure 1B and 1C) unraveling a promising target for therapeutic intervention of neuroinflammatory diseases.